hadro/info654fa20/syllabus/readme.md

 in class before embarking on the final proposal report.
 A separate assignment sheet detailing specifications and requirements will be distributed in class.

+**News of the Week (5%)**

+A huge part of understanding technology is simply the ability to pay attention to new developments and connect them with relevant contexts including prior events.
+In order to cultivate habits of actively paying attention to technology news and connecting new stories to past contexts, students will be asked to be prepared to share one technology-related news article at the beginning of each class session and very briefly articulate the relevance of the article they've chosen.

 ## Pratt's Grading Scale